matze-dd/Tex2txt/README.md

 specification and converts a possible exception into an error message.

 ### Application examples
-The module interface is demonstrated in function main(), which is activated when running the script tex2txt.py directly.
+The module interface is demonstrated in function main() that is activated when running the script tex2txt.py directly.

 Example Python script [shell.py](shell.py) will generate a proofreading report